Sensing with near-infrared laser trapped fluorescent nanodiamonds: Results

-The simulation modeled the temperature change of an FND during a 500~nanosecond NIR laser pulse followed by a cooling period after the laser is turned off.
+The simulation of thermal effects considered the temperature change of an FND during a 500~nanosecond NIR laser pulse followed by a cooling period after the laser is turned off.
 The results show that the FND's temperature increases during the laser pulse and decreases afterward, illustrating the transient thermal response to short laser excitation.
-In our sequence the NIR pulse was longer ($\tau_{\rm trap}$ = 20$\mu$s), in the simulation the choice of 500~ns has been done to show the increase in temperature before saturation; we observe saturation after 75~ns for the FND in air and 435~ns for the FND in water (data not shown).
+In our experimental pulse sequence, the NIR pulse was longer (20$\mu$s), in the simulation the choice of 500~ns has been done to show the temperature increase before saturation; we observe saturation after 75~ns for the FND in air and 435~ns for the FND in water.
+The simulations show that in water, the temperature increases slightly and steadily during the laser pulse and rapidly returns to ambient temperature within nanoseconds after the laser is turned off.
+Contrary, in air the temperature increase is more pronounced, it is roughly 20 times larger than that in water, and the temperature decreases more slowly than in water after the laser is turned off.

-\textbf{In Water:} The temperature increase of the FND is minimal due to the high thermal conductivity and heat capacity of water.
-The simulation indicates that during the 500~ns NIR pulse:

-\begin{itemize} \item The maximum temperature rise ($\Delta T_{\text{max}}$) is approximately 2~K above the ambient temperature. \item The temperature increases steadily during the laser pulse and rapidly returns to ambient temperature within nanoseconds after the laser is turned off. \end{itemize}

-\textbf{In Air:} The temperature increase is more pronounced because air has lower thermal conductivity and heat capacity.
-The simulation results show:

-\begin{itemize} \item The maximum temperature rise reaches approximately 41~K above the ambient temperature during the 500~ns NIR pulse. \item The temperature increases during the laser pulse and decreases more slowly than in water after the laser is turned off. \end{itemize}.

-The simulation results align with experimental observations where pulsed NIR illumination causes negligible thermal effects in aqueous environments, cf.\ Fig.~\ref{fig:all_stats}.
-In experiments conducted in air, temperature increases contribute to shifts in ODMR frequency and should be accounted for.
-These shifts correspond to a 2~MHz shift in the ODMR resonance frequency which is what we experimentally observe.